henri/spb/README.md

 <br/>

 ### :star: Usage Examples
 The real power of SPB is less about the basic usage listed above and more the ability to automate tasks using SPB wrapper scripts and functions.
-Get ready for SPB to make your life better each and every day.
+Get SPB and make your life better.

 Automatons which leverage SPB may be simple operations such as performing a search or starting a chat.
 They may be also be complex operations controlled by scripts which will assist you with performing testing, bench-marking and other steps which you may need to be able to carry out repeatedly.